Boluti/AWS_and_Cloud_Computing/Linux/Linux_commands.md

 breaks connection to EC2 instance.

 23) `Bash`
 Born Again Shell - A default shell, with prefix $.
+This interface allows you to run commands.